 Nicole was born in Calgary, and spent her childhood (aka the “military brat” years) living on Air Force bases in Alberta, Manitoba, Nova Scotia, and Germany.
 Nicole is the proud mother to a brilliant young daughter (Ani), along with two miniature dachshunds and one 6-toed kitty.
 Her hobbies include traveling, music, and figure skating (once as a competitor, and now as a coach).
 In her free time, Nicole likes to get out and explore the world on adventures with her family and friends.

 Shannon joined the team in September 2017.
 Shannon has a passion for advocacy within the community and believes that story sharing is the key to inspiring the actions that create positive impact.
 Shannon likes to keep busy so her “free time” is filled with family adventures and team sports.

 Chrissy is located in our Lethbridge office to bring resources, information, discounts, and fun to the military members and families of the 20th Independent Field Battery.
 She can’t wait to meet you all.

 Tami is a communications consultant who has joined our Calgary MFRC team to help share the stories our military families care about.
-In her role at the Calgary MFRC she gets to tell the world about what’s going on here – she’s the information gateway about the MFRC’s work.
+In her role she gets to tell the world about what’s going on here – she’s the information gateway about the MFRC’s work.
 Through the monthly newsletter and social media feeds, she works to engage not only our families but the general public as well.